localForage/localForage/README.md

 app by using asynchronous storage (via IndexedDB or WebSQL where available) but with a simple, `localStorage`-like API.

-localForage includes a localStorage-backed fallback store for browsers with no IndexedDB or WebSQL support.
+localForage uses localStorage in browsers with no IndexedDB or WebSQL support.
 Asynchronous storage is available in the current versions of all major browsers: Chrome, Firefox, IE, and Safari (including Safari Mobile).
 See below for detailed compatibility info.